 With paper work done, passport prepared for Yasik in the chosen name, some child-sized clothing bought, airplane tickets in hand, the night before the flight we opened one of the bottles of wine we had packed as gifts meant to smooth our way into Russian offices; we had crossed off every note on our naive checklist preparing for an adoption.
 We dusted off the peeling paint and sat on the cement steps of our front porch under what stars we could see through all the street lights and passing cars, and dreamed about our coming life with him.
 We saw ourselves as very lucky people.

 In the morning we dressed for the nine hour flight.
 We had to get new American dollars to pay for the items on our Russia trip checklist, the one that would secure our adoption proceedings in Russia.
 To be sure those American dollars looked crisp, Dave ironed them.
 I had sewn a pocket in my bra for half of them and I had sewn a pocket in Dave’s shorts.
 When we stuffed the pockets with the money – $5,000, I looked like I had three breasts but Dave was sporting a male fantasy, packing around enhanced boys.
 Many of our extended family saw us off at the airport and then it was a nine hour flight to Frankfurt.
 We were on our way to the next level of a partnership – up to then we were more like friends helping each other through life, now we were evolving into a unit – a family- with a life bigger than just us.
 The trip was cramped, but hey, they gave us each a small hand towel, maybe for the morning shower in the tiny toilet.
 And on to Moscow.
 When we arrived we were told we would need to declare our money.
 I went into hysterical giggles wondering if we would have to be strip searched to declare, but no, so maybe it was all on paper; I don’t remember.
 Our driver and hostess showed up to rescue us though they didn’t speak English.
 Driving through Moscow we kept seeing signs that read Mockba (in Russian letters) 850.
 Having done no research before we left, we thought it must be a popular radio station.
 It was the 850 year anniversary of a city with a long and rich history of which we were ignorant.
 The driver, Alexi, took us to a Soviet era apartment to our eyes in serious need of ‘renos’ – an ancient elevator, heavy, steel, double front doors, a tiny deck with ¼ inch steel siding.
 You could see where bullet holes had dented it –a design built out of fear.
 The furnishings in the interior may have had the touch of a little old lady’s place from the 50s and may not have been Ikea branded, but a sense of art remained evident, complete with an old piano and beautiful wood furniture.
-We turned on the TV, which had not left the 50s too far in the dust either, to see little men dressed in what we did not know were traditional dress declaring their proud determination to emphasize their independence from Russia, papakha, not cossak, hats, and choka coats.
+We turned on the TV, which had not left the 50s too far in the dust either, to see little men dressed in what we did not know were the traditional dress of Georgians declaring their proud determination to emphasize their independence from Russia, papakha, not cossak, hats, and choka coats.
 We knew so little of Russia that we were not aware this program had to do with the worsening relations between Russia and Georgia.
 Books encouraging an attempt at cultural awareness should be given heed.

 After playing tourist for a couple of days in Moscow, we were taken about 250 km. north-east of Moscow to the city of Yaroslavl.
 It was more attractive than Moscow and full of the look of things ancient – over 1000 years old.
 Yasik has very old blood in his veins.